 - Watermark photos, Mac owners can easily do it.
 Some might say that a Mac watermark can be removed with the help of Photoshop.
 However our argument is that it will at least make thieves to think twice, and to add watermark Mac users need minimal resources.

 How to add watermark to photos on Mac?
-What watermark software Mac owners can use and what watermark application for Mac will allow adding a watermark to hundreds of your images in one go?
-Our take is PhotoBulk by Eltima Software.
+What watermark software for Mac owners can use and what watermark application for Mac will allow adding a watermark to hundreds of your images in one go?
+Our take is batch image editor PhotoBulk by Eltima Software.

-Here is your step-by-step guide for watermarking photos on Mac:
+Here is your step-by-step guide for watermark multiple images on Mac: